 For analysis of such sub-optimal successful PSCell change/CPC and successful PSCell addition/CPA, the UE may collect SPR based on the triggers configured by the network, if received, and makes the SPR available to the network as specified in TS 38.331 [4].

 For PSCell addition/CPA and PSCell change/CPC (MN or SN initiated), the target SN always decides the T304 trigger for SPR and performs root cause analysis.
+In case of SN initiated PSCell change/CPC the SPR reported due to T304 may be forwarded also to source SN (initiating node).
+The information contained in the SPR may help initiating node (MN or SN) to detect sub-optimal successful PSCell change/CPC which may be caused by this node.

 For SN-initiated PSCell change/CPC, the source SN decides the T310/T312 triggers for SPR and is responsible for SPR related optimizations e.g., to optimize PSCell change/CPC configuration or associated mobility thresholds or adjust T310/T312 timer values.